 - Black Comedy Rape: Betty and Yellowbeard's relationship seems to thrive on this, which is good because Yellowbeard loves rape.

-Yellowbeard: I raped ya, if that's what you mean.
+Yellowbeard: I was raping ya, if that's what you mean.

 - Can't Get Away with Nuthin' : Betty (Madeline Kahn) tells her son Dan (Martin Hewitt):